marvmelo/marvmelo.github.io/content/about-me.md

 ## What am I up to now?

-I am mostly interest in functional programming right now.
+I am mostly interested in functional programming right now.

 I have been wanting to learn Scala and Rust, but I have been too busy.